IsaacVerm/chess-pi-game-quality/README.md

 I'm in luck because the Lichess API already provides an endpoint which does exactly what I need.
 The [/api/user/{username}/current-game](https://lichess.org/api#operation/apiUserCurrentGame) downloads the ongoing game, OR (my situation) the last game played of a user.
 Even better, no authorization is required to fetch this game.

+`python-chess`, the library used to evaluate moves later on, [only accepts pgn](https://python-chess.readthedocs.io/en/latest/pgn.html).

 ## Local evaluation game